- Areas of Study

 Dr. Guodong Du

 Our research involves a wide variety of areas in chemistry.
-Students in our group will design, prepare and characterize chiral ligands and metal complexes, screen the catalytic activity, and study the kinetic and mechanisms, using a wide range of analytical and spectroscopic techniques such as multinuclear NMR, IR, UV-vis, GC-MS, as well as electrochemistry and X-ray diffraction.
+Students in our group will design, prepare and characterize chiral ligands and metal complexes, generate biodegradable polymers from renewable resources via catalysis, and study the kinetic and mechanisms of reactions of interest, using a range of analytical and spectroscopic techniques such as multinuclear NMR, IR, UV-vis, GC-MS, GPC, as well as electrochemistry and X-ray diffraction.